Skip to main content

 How It Works:

-1. Employee uses a single-use virtual card to pay a supplier
+1. Employee uses a Spendesk card to make a B2B domestic expense

 2. Supplier sends an e-invoice through Peppol (as required by Belgian law)